ReubenBond/orleans/src/Orleans.DurableTask/README.md

     * It is possible to make reasonably understandable systems without this guarantee, but it is difficult.
     * Without operating on a copy, the grain's state could be re-sync'd from storage after an exception escapes a `DurableTask` method.
   * An alternative is to have an `UpdateAsync` method which accepts an async delegate which updates multiple components within the grain atomically.
+  * Another alternative is to have no effects become persisted until a `WriteStateAsync` call.
+This leaves the developer to clean up in-memory changes.
+  * If we disallow in-memory mutations, then changes can be queued up and applied or discarded as needed without necessarily needing to take a copy of the underlying data.
+  * Note: Orleans.Transactions takes a full copy today
+  * Given we do not expect to need to roll-back often, perhaps re-syncing from storage is best.
+  * **DECISION** Reload state from storage upon failure to prevent needing to take an in-memory copy for each operation.

 * Transactional steps
   * Without transactional steps, side effects of operations may occur multiple times, affecting the correctness of the durable task.